 This year's results

-The chart below shows how AI adoption relates to key work outcomes, from code quality and efficiency to team performance and delivery stability.
+The chart below shows how the level of AI adoption relates to key work outcomes, from code quality and effectiveness to team performance and delivery stability.

-We estimate that, all else being equal, with the same conditions, environment, and processes, a person with a higher level of AI adoption will show: higher individual effectiveness; higher delivery instability; higher overall organizational performance; a larger share of time spent on truly valuable work; higher code quality; better product outcomes; higher delivery speed and efficiency;
+We estimate that, all else being equal, with the same conditions, environment, and processes, a person with a higher level of AI adoption will show: higher individual effectiveness; higher delivery instability; higher overall organizational performance; a larger percentage of time spent on truly valuable work; higher code quality; stronger product performance; higher delivery speed and efficiency;

 higher teamwork scores; comparable burnout levels; comparable friction levels.